TurbulentGoat/loutube/README.md

 ## Requirements

 - Python 3.6 or higher
 - yt-dlp: Will install when you run setup.sh if it is not already installed.
+(Ensure to keep up to date with the most recent nightly builds!)
 - A media player (VLC is recommended, or system default)

 ## Installation